Installing the Server

 Attention

-Since some older devices may not be able to extract .tar.gz files using the system's tar command, we provide busybox as a supplement.
-You may need to download the provided busybox as well.
-Assuming the device architecture is known to be arm64-v8a, connect the device to your computer and ensure that ADB is authorized and you can switch to root.
+Some older devices may not be able to use the system’s built‑in tar command to decompress .tar.gz files, so a busybox is provided as a supplement; you may need to download it as well.
+Assuming the device architecture is arm64-v8a, connect the device to your computer and make sure ADB is authorized.

-From the lamda/releases page, download lamda-server-arm64-v8a.tar.gz and busybox-arm64-v8a, and push the files to the temporary directory /data/local/tmp.
+Download lamda-server-arm64-v8a.tar.gz and busybox-arm64-v8a from the lamda/releases page, and push both files to /data/local/tmp.

 adb push lamda-server-arm64-v8a.tar.gz /data/local/tmp